Scripture Reference: John 4:46-54

 Before reaching home he received the message that his son was well.
 He found out the exact hour that the boy was healed.
 This was the same hour that Jesus had said he was healed.

-The truly incredible part of this story is not only the fact that Jesus healed the boy but that he did it from twenty miles away.
+The truly incredible part of this story is not only the fact that Jesus healed the boy but that he did it from 25 kilometres away.
 Do we take Jesus at his word?

 Way to Introduce the Story: